martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ### Configparser: loading and writing config files

 In the following we will be using INI files.
-We will start by a simple exercice on writing a configuration file manually.
+We will start by a simple exercice on writing a configuration file, manually.

 ::::::::::::::::::::::::::::::::::::: challenge